PhilWaldmann/openrecord/docs/context.md

 # Context

-If you use OpenRecord in a web application or simmilar, you most probably want to have access to some request information (e.g. the user session).
+If you use OPENRECORD in a web application or simmilar, you most probably want to have access to some request information (e.g. the user session).
 Instead of calling a [scope](./definition#scopes) with this information it's better to use `setContext(context)`.
-OpenRecord will provide you with the context everywhere you need it.
+OPENRECORD will provide you with the context everywhere you need it.

 Here is a very basic example:
 ```js